3 screens showcasing practices to write the letter I

 UX Design and User Flows

-We began by deep dive into Dr. Duke’s research to ensure Starwriter’s design was rooted in proven educational principles.
-We started by developing user flows and wireframes to translate the research into engaging and age-appropriate activities for students.
-A key part of this process involved breaking down the experience into smaller, manageable segments to maintain the attention and engagement of young learners.
+User flows were developed in close collaboration with Dr. Duke’s to ensure Starwriter’s design was rooted in proven educational principles.
+Wireframes translate the research into engaging and age-appropriate activities that break down the experience into smaller, manageable segments to maintain the attention and engagement of young learners.

 UI Design